-Evaluate Starbucks entry to global market - 20 min
+Evaluate Starbucks entry to global market:

-Provide information on one of the most successful campaigns in global market. - 15 min
+Provide information on one of the most successful campaigns in global market. (each group does its research)

-Group 1 - Product : what type of products were introduced in the selected global market destination (in Brazil) - 30 min
+Group 1 - Product: what type of products were introduced in the focused global market destination (in Brazil) - Analysis of product localization vs. standardization.

-Group 2 - Place : Starbucks stores globally - 30 min
+Group 2 - Place: Starbucks stores globally - research on how Starbucks positioned its stores globally.
+Strategy behind choosing store locations.

-Group 3 - Promotion: first global market entry campaign in India -
+Group 3 - Promotion : first global market entry campaign in India -